 Read the Strategic Plan 2021 here.

-The College has 121 tenured/tenure-track faculty members, 47 special faculty, and 104 temporary faculty.
+The college has 110 tenured/tenure-track faculty members, 79 special faculty, and 97 temporary faculty.

-The College of Health and Human Sciences offers a variety of undergraduate majors: construction management, apparel and merchandising, interior design, family and consumer sciences, fermentation science and technology, nutrition and food science, hospitality management, health and exercise science, human development and family studies, and social work.
+The College of Health and Human Sciences offers a variety of undergraduate majors: construction management, apparel and merchandising, interior design, family and consumer sciences, fermentation science and technology, nutrition and food science, hospitality management, health and exercise science, human development and family studies, early childhood education, and social work.

 Each of the academic units in the College has a program leading to the master's degree and several offer a Ph.D. option.
 For detailed information about graduate programs consult individual department/school descriptions in the Graduate and Professional Bulletin and at the Academic Programs link for the College.
 Click here to learn more about our Academic Programs.